keptn/keptn.github.io/content/docs/develop/manage/project/index.md

   keptn delete project PROJECTNAME
   ```

 **Note:** If a Git upstream is configured for this project, the referenced repository or project will not be deleted.
 Besides, deployed services are also not deleted by this command.
-To clean-up all resources created by Keptn, please follow the information displayed here: [Helm - Clean-up after deleting a project](../../reference/helm/#clean-up-after-deleting-a-project)
+To clean-up all resources created by Keptn, please go to [Clean-up after deleting a project](../../continuous_delivery/deployment_helm/#clean-up-after-deleting-a-project).

 ## Update a project